BEMS, BMS, BAS, EMCS, and this list goes on and on. Welcome the acronym-filled wasteland know as building automation.

 These devices serve to manage your communication trunks.
 Communication trunks allow your field controllers to connect to one another and allow your supervisory devices to collect information from the field controllers.

 Some supervisory devices can also act as user interfaces for the BAS.
 Typical features that exist in the supervisory device are:

 - User interfaces

 - Global logic

 Field controllers look at data from inputs (temperature sensors, switches, etc) and then control outputs (actuators, relays, etc).
 BAS companies will use programming tools (usually developed by the BAS vendor) to program these field controllers.

-The programs will look at what the inputs are doing and then will control the outputs.
+The controller’s programs will look at what the inputs are doing and then will control the outputs.

 The final piece of the puzzle is the input and output layer.
 This is where the sensors and control devices exist.
 There isn’t a ton to add here except that you are starting to see IP-enabled sensors that use Ethernet or Wi-Fi for their communications.

-These kind of sensors will require a completely different approach and as of the time I wrote this article, it’s yet to be seen how all of this will shake out.
+These kinds of sensors will require a completely different approach and as of the time I wrote this guide, it’s yet to be seen how all of this will shake out.

 Making sense of the different pieces of controls